XB-1 Pilot Profile: Tristan “Geppetto” Brandenburg

 Hear from Boom’s test pilot as XB-1 continues preparations for first flight in Mojave, California

-Earlier this year, XB-1 was moved from Boom’s hangar in Centennial, Colorado to the Mojave Air & Space Port in Mojave, California, continuing preparations for first flight.
-The aircraft has undergone extensive ground testing since arriving, including medium-speed taxi test events reaching 90 knots (104 mph).
+In 2023, XB-1 was moved from Boom’s hangar in Centennial, Colorado to the Mojave Air & Space Port in Mojave, California, continuing preparations for first flight.
+The aircraft has undergone extensive ground testing since arriving in Mojave, including medium-speed taxi test events reaching 90 knots (104 mph).

-In preparation for flight, Boom’s test pilots, including Tristan ‘Geppetto’ Brandenburg and Chief Test Pilot, Bill “Doc” Shoemaker, have completed hundreds of hours in the simulator for aircraft evaluation, operations development, training, and human factors assessments.
-The test pilots also maintain flight proficiency in a T-38 trainer aircraft, the same aircraft that will be used as a chase plane for all flight tests of XB-1.
+In preparation for flight, Boom’s test pilots, including Tristan “Geppetto” Brandenburg, completed hundreds of hours in the simulator for aircraft evaluation, operations development, training, and human factors assessments.
+Geppetto also maintains flight proficiency in a T-38 trainer aircraft, the same aircraft that will be used as a chase plane for all flight tests of XB-1.
 In August, XB-1 received its experimental airworthiness certificate from the Federal Aviation Administration (FAA), following a detailed aircraft inspection.
 Boom has also secured letters of authorization to allow Chief Test Pilot Bill “Doc” Shoemaker and test pilot Tristan “Geppetto” Brandenburg to fly XB-1.

 Geppetto is a graduate of the United States Naval Test Pilot School (USNTPS) and TOPGUN Adversary.
 During his career, he has completed 2500 total flight hours in 30 different aircraft and executed over 200 carrier arrested landings.
 We caught up with Geppetto from the Mojave Air & Space Port to learn about what inspired his passion for aviation, his impressive naval background, and a road-less-traveled runway in the Outer Banks of North Carolina that leads to perfect beach days.